 What is GST Departmental Audit?

-Upon the conclusion of the GST audit, the authorised officer shall inform the findings, rights and obligations and the reasons for the given findings to the registered person, within a period of 30 days in FORM GST ADT-02.
-If the registered taxpayer is found at fault, such as wrongly availed/utilized ITC, the authorised officer can proceed as per the procedure laid down under section 73 or Section 74 of GST Audit Rules.
+Upon the conclusion of the GST audit, the authorized officer shall inform the findings, rights and obligations, and the reasons for the given findings to the registered person, within a period of 30 days in FORM GST ADT-02.
+If the registered taxpayer is found at fault, such as wrongly availed/utilized ITC, the authorized officer can proceed as per the procedure laid down under section 73 or Section 74 of GST Audit Rules.

 6 Key Points to Keep in Mind for a GST Departmental Audit

-- Prior Notice: The Audit Officer (AO) needs to issue a Prior Notice in Recommended Form at least 15 days (or as may be prescribed) before the proposed visit, requesting documents/information such as returns, books of accounts, agreements, invoices, and details of tax payments and returns filed under other acts such as Income Tax, Professional Tax, and others.
+- Prior notice: The Audit Officer (AO) needs to issue a Prior Notice in the recommended form at least 15 days (or as may be prescribed) before the proposed visit, requesting documents/information such as returns, books of accounts, agreements, invoices, and details of tax payments and returns filed under other acts such as Income Tax, Professional Tax, and others.

 - Documents: The registered person needs to provide a self-certified copy of the documents asked for by the Audit Officer.
 This may differ from case to case.